dagu-org/dagu/docs/source/yaml_format.rst

 Minimal Example
 ~~~~~~~~~~~~~~
-A DAG consists of one or more steps, each with a name and command.
-Here's the simplest possible DAG:
+A DAG with two steps:

 .. code-block:: yaml